 Figure 9-aa19—SMD Capabilities field format

+B0 B13 B14 B15

+Bits: 14 6

+Figure 9-xx3—Timeout Info field format

-The DL Data Forwarding field is set to 1 if forwarding of buffered DL data of a non-AP MLD from the current AP MLD to a target AP MLD is supported by the SMD and is set to 0 otherwise.The Timeout Value field is set to the timeout between the ST preparation response and ST execution request in units of TU that applies across all the AP MLDs managed by the SMD-ME of the SMD.
+The DL Data Forwarding field is set to 1 if forwarding of buffered DL data of a non-AP MLD from the current AP MLD to a target AP MLD is supported by the SMD and is set to 0 otherwise.

+(#3915)The PTK Mode field is set to 0 if the SMD-ME supports using the same TK to protect the communications between the non-AP MLD and its current AP MLD and between the non-AP MLD and a target AP MLD.
+This field is set to 1 if the SMD-ME supports the Different PTK mode (see (37.9.1 (General)).

+The Timeout Info field includes the information of the timeout between the ST preparation response and ST execution as defined in Figure 9-xx3.

+The Timeout Value field is set to the timeout between the ST preparation response and ST execution request in units of TU that applies across all the AP MLDs managed by the SMD-ME of the SMD.

 [TBD other fields for other SMD level capabilities]